 Experts suggested that an individual should exercise within 55% to 88% of your maximum heart rate (MHR) for at least 20-30 minutes to get the best outcomes from aerobic exercise.
 As mentioned earlier that MHR (roughly calculated as 220 minus your age), said to be the upper limit of what your cardiovascular system can handle during physical activity.
-Also, try heart rate calculator or look at the target heart rate chart to known your MHR or THR or ideal heart rate.
+Also, try a heart rate calculator or look at the target heart rate chart to know your MHR or THR or ideal heart rate.

 An athlete’s resting heart rate may be considered low when it compared to the general population.
 In fact, a athlete who is young and healthy may have a Heart rate of 30 to 40 beats per minute.
 However, it allows it to pump a greater amount of blood with per heartbeat – yes, more oxygen is going to the muscles.